dirdr/goits/README.md

 ### Test

-You can run business rules unit test with go tests:
+You can run business rule unit tests with Go tests:

 ```sh
 go test ./test/... -v
 ```

 ### API Endpoints

-A Swagger book is available to see API description and play with endpoints, head down to [Swager](http://localhost:8080/swagger/index.html#/) (Replace the port by the one you set in the `.env` file)
+Swagger documentation is available to view API descriptions and interact with endpoints.
+Navigate to [Swagger](http://localhost:8080/swagger/index.html#/) (Replace the port with the one you set in the `.env` file).